Ulm-IQO/qudi/documentation/how_to_use_fitting.md

 General procedure to create new fitting routines:

-A fitting routine consists out of three major parts:
+A fitting routine consists of three major parts:
 1. a (mathematical) Model you have for the passed data
     *  Here we use the lmfit package, which has a couple of standard models like ConstantModel, LorentzianModel or GaussianModel.